AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/add-a-custom-field-to-a-custom-form.md

 You can also add a custom form that is already created in your system.
 For instructions, see [Reuse an existing custom field](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/reuse-an-existing-field.md).

 <!--
-For information about adding an image to a custom form, which is a process similar to adding a custom field, see
-<a href="../../../administration-and-setup/customize-workfront/create-manage-custom-forms/add-image-or-edit-its-properties-in-a-custom-form.md" class="MCXref xref">Add or edit an image widget in a custom form</a>.
+<p class="preview" data-mc-conditions="QuicksilverOrClassic.Draft mode,QuicksilverOrClassic.Quicksilver">For information about adding an image to a custom form, which is a process similar to adding a custom field, see <a href="../../../administration-and-setup/customize-workfront/create-manage-custom-forms/add-image-or-edit-its-properties-in-a-custom-form.md" class="MCXref xref">Add or edit an image widget in a custom form</a>.</p>
 -->

 ## Access requirements